Gioker90/SQL/DB & table creation.md

 	Primary key (ID)
    )
 ````
 Now I need to fill the table with data.
-To do that, I'll leverage AI to give me realistic data, specifing I want the termination dates only filled in the 7% of the employees (meaning the rest it's still in the company) - I then paste them with `INSERT INTO` as follows
+To do that, I'll leverage AI to give me realistic data, specifing I want the termination dates only filled in the 7% of the employees (meaning the rest of the employees it's still in the company) - I then paste them with `INSERT INTO` as follows
 ````sql
 INSERT INTO HC (ID, First_Name, Last_Name, Location, start_date,
 attrition, Salary, birth_date, gender, job_role, department,